hideya/langchain-google-genai-ex/LANGCHAIN_TOOL_CONVERSION_PIPELINE.md

 This analysis explains why `@hideya/langchain-google-genai-ex` uses "surgical interception" rather than upstream transformation - it's not just an implementation choice, but an **architectural necessity** dictated by LangChain.js's internal design.

 Understanding this pattern will help developers facing similar compatibility issues with other LLM providers that have strict schema requirements.

+---

+*For the most current information, please refer to the official documentation links provided throughout this document.*